 - Range: up to 100 meters (on brightest setting)

-The Knog Bilby is another solid option for your dark winter runs!
-The Bilby produces a serious output of 400-lumens and offers an impressive 5-hour runtime on full power - impressive for this much power.
+The Knog Bilby is another solid option for your dark winter runs.
+The Bilby produces a serious output of 400 lumens and offers an impressive five-hour runtime on full power.

-The 5 LEDs on the Bilby are optimally placed for their individual purposes – a high beam to see by, 2 elliptical beams for mid and wide beam angles, a red light for night light purposes and downlights for reading.
+The five LEDs on the Bilby are optimally placed for their individual purposes – a high beam to see by, two elliptical beams for mid and wide beam angles, a red light for night light purposes and downlights for reading.
 It’s the perfect model for outdoors enthusiasts who need a highly versatile head torch.

 3. Petzl Iko Core 500